 11.)
 Change the 'need it now' mentality.
 Don't let shopping be your 'feel better' solution.
 Try to find other ways to unwind like exercise or reading.
 When you do shop, weigh every purchase and ask yourself if it's something you must have now.
 The price may go down considerably if you wait a few months, and you don't need to be the first one to own the latest gadget or fashion fad.

 If you follow these steps and save money on the little expenses you could prepare yourself for any big financial emergencies that could arise.
-Consult your on-base financial counselor or visit Military.com's Finance channel for additional financial advice.
+Consult your on-base financial counselor or visit Military.com's Money channel for additional financial advice.